 And they’re cannibals, which (winging it here!) suggests a lack of what we call empathy.
 Keep in mind that the squid we eat are small creatures with short lives, not the deep-ocean giants.

 Squid is an excellent source of selenium, riboflavin, and vitamin B12.
-It does contain cholesterol, but that doesn’t mean it will hurt your lipid profile, as we explain in more detail in our blog about shrimp.
+It does contain cholesterol, but that doesn’t mean it will hurt your lipid profile.

 You can’t really go wrong, unless you overcook.
 Squid needs to be cooked slow over low heat or fast over high.